• Skip to primary navigation

 Smoked salmon and cream cheese is such a fresh and delicious combination and layered on top of crostini with some cucumber and asparagus it makes the perfect bite-sized party food to really impress your guests.
 These smoked salmon canapes can be assembled in minutes and they are easy to adapt.

-Just 6 ingredients is all you need to make these smoked salmon canapés, but they are also easy to adapt with other vegetables and crackers.
+Just 6 ingredients is all you need to make these salmon canapés, but they are also easy to adapt with other vegetables and crackers.
 They are best assembled right before serving, but that's no problem because these take less than 5 minutes and you can prepare some of it in advance.

 Jump to:

-• Ingredients needed
+• Ingredients and Substitutions

 • Variations